Wuxi Jiangsu, China Travel Guide

 It connects districts, major attractions, and both Wuxi Train Terminal and Wuxi East Railway Station.

-Connects railway terminals and commercial centers.
+Connects railway depots and commercial centers.

-Near terminals and central areas.
+Near terminals plus the central area areas.

 Bus network covers areas beyond the underground.